main branch may be in an unstable or even broken state during development. For stable versions, see releases.

-etcd is a distributed, consistent key-value store for shared configuration and service discovery, with a focus on being:
+etcd is a distributed reliable key-value store for the most critical data of a distributed system, with a focus on being:

 etcd is written in Go and uses the Raft consensus algorithm to manage a highly-available replicated log.